-As of December 31, 2022, investment commitments for that MDP are as of Ps.572,716 in thousands pesos adjusted at December 31, 2022 based on the Construction Price Index (IPCO) in the terms of the MDP.
+(1) Figures adjusted as of December 31, 2023 based on the Construction Price Index (IPCO) in accordance with the terms of the MDP.

-- c.
+c.
 Pursuant to the terms for the purchase of the land in Huatulco that occurred in October 2008, the Company had the obligation to build 450 hotel rooms As of December 31, 2020, there was an indefinite extension for this commitment issued by the National Fund for the Promotion of Tourism (FONATUR).
 During the second quarter of 2021, FONATUR paid the Company Ps.286,283 for the repurchase of the land in Huatulco, an amount that was the price that the Company initially paid for the land.
-As of December 31, 2021, there are no longer any obligations to be fulfilled by the Company in relation to this matter. - d.
+As of December 31, 2021, there are no longer any obligations to be fulfilled by the Company in relation to this matter.

+Notes to the Consolidated Financial Statements December 31, 2021, 2022 and 2023 d.
 As part of the Agreement, Aerostar has committed to fund and complete certain capital and repair projects with respect to the LMM Airport Facilities.
-The Company has no time restrictions to complete these projects, except that they must be made at any time during the term of the Agreement.
+Aerostar has no time restrictions to complete these projects, except that they must be made at any time during the term of the Agreement.
 As these projects are carried out, repairs will be recorded as expenses incurred or capitalized and depreciated according to their nature; consistent with the Company's accounting policies.
 Capital projects will be capitalized as part of an intangible concession improvement asset and will be amortized over their useful lives or the remaining life of the concession contract, whichever is less.
 Some commitments were excluded from the liability for initial obligations assumed due to factors of uncertainty, the variability of future costs and the extended period of time in which commitments can be fulfilled.
-As of December 31, 2021 and 2022, Aerostar fulfilled the agreed commitments.
+As of December 31, 2021, 2022 and 2023, Aerostar fulfilled the agreed commitments.